equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

   - The request URI (so that the response stands on its own).
   - The identifier of the injection and its time stamp (to tell this exchange apart from others of the same URI).
-  - The key, algorithm and **data block length** used to sign partial data blocks.
+  - The key, algorithm and **data block size** used to sign partial data blocks.
   - A **partial signature** of the headers so far.

 This signature is provided so that the partial response (head an body) can still be useful if the connection is interrupted later on.

-The injector then sends data blocks of the maximum length specified above, each of them followed by a **data block signature** bound to this injection and its offset.
+The injector then sends data blocks of the maximum size specified above, each of them followed by a **data block signature** bound to this injection and its offset.
 The client need not check the signatures but it can save them to provide them to other clients in case the connection to the injector is interrupted.

 When all data blocks have been sent to the client, the injector sends additional headers to build the **final response head** including: